Back in the mid-90’s a huge Japanese producer of electronics was looking to bring out a new kick-ass portable CD, radio and cassette player.

 But your friends make up an infinitesimal percentage of the planet’s population and their behaviors and habits are statistically meaningless.

-In fact, they can be worse than meaningless because you can easily be swayed into thinking you have a better handle on your Life Coaching practice than you really do.
+In fact, they can be worse than meaningless because you can easily be swayed into thinking you have a better handle on your coaching practice than you really do.